 - A green leaf – spinach, kale, Swiss chard, lettuce, lambs leaves

 - Vegetables – avocado, cherry tomatoes, broccoli, cauliflower, carrots, peppers, eggplant, zucchini, onion

 - A topping – pumpkin seeds, walnuts, chia, flax, hemp

 - A sauce – hummus, cashew sauce, spicy peanut sauce, vegan mayo, vegan pesto or choose one of these essential plant based sauces.

 - A dressing – extra virgin olive oil, balsamic vinegar, lemon juice, tahini

 Choose a grain and cook it in advance.
-I love wholegrain rice, red rice or quinoa so any of those will go perfectly in my buddha bowl of the moment.
+I love black rice, red rice or quinoa so any of those will go perfectly in my buddha bowl of the moment.